AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/README.md

 **Module authors:** Chante Bethell ([@cbethell](https://github.com/cbethell)), Stephanie J. Spielman([@sjspielman](https://github.com/sjspielman)), and Jaclyn Taroni ([@jaclyn-taroni](https://github.com/jaclyn-taroni))

-**Note: The files in the `hgg-subset` directory were generated via `02-HGG-molecular-subtyping-subset-files.R` using the the files in the [version 13 data release](https://github.com/AlexsLemonade/OpenPBTA-analysis/pull/444).
+**Note: The files in the `hgg-subset` directory were generated via `02-HGG-molecular-subtyping-subset-files.R` using the the files in the version 17 data release.
 When re-running this module, you may want to regenerate the HGG subset files using the most recent data release.**

 ## Usage